Demystifying Dependency Bugs in Deep Learning Stack: Implication, Application and Threat

 \textbf{Researchers.} Our findings provide future research implications in four directions.
-First, \textit{a dependency knowledge graph for the entire DL stack is needed to provide fundamental knowledge for~the~ease~of dependency management.} As uncovered by our root cause analysis,~a diversity~of~dependency knowledge is involved in DBs, e.g., version constraints among software and hardware dependencies, bugs in dependencies, and API changes in version evolution.
+First, \textit{a dependency knowledge graph for the entire DL stack is needed to provide fundamental~knowledge for~the~ease~of dependency management.} As uncovered by our root cause analysis,~a diversity~of~dependency knowledge~is involved in DBs, e.g., version constraints among software~and hardware dependencies, bugs in dependencies, and API changes in version evolution.
 However, such knowledge is scattered across different sources,~e.g.,~documentation, issue tracker and source code, as revealed by our investigation~of~the knowledge source~of DB fixing.
-Besides, online~resources like StackOverflow posts also provide practical solutions~to~fix~DBs.
-Hence, the main challenges to construct the knowledge~graph~are~that~i)~designing~a high-level schema to fuse various knowledge into a graph, ii)~leveraging various techniques like natural language processing and program analysis to automatically extract knowledge~from~different sources and keep them up-to-date; and iii) developing graph analysis techniques for various dependency management tasks.~As shown in Fig.~\ref{fig:overview}, this knowledge graph serves as the foundation of the following three research directions.
+Online~resources like StackOverflow posts \todob{and GitHub issues} also provide practical solutions~to~fix~DBs.
+Hence, the main challenges to construct the knowledge graph are that i)~designing~a high-level schema to fuse various~knowledge into a graph, ii)~leveraging various techniques like natural language processing and program analysis to automatically extract knowledge~from~different sources and keep them up-to-date; and iii) developing graph analysis techniques~for~various dependency management tasks.~This knowledge graph serves~as the foundation of the following three research directions.~\todo{Along this direction, Ye~et~al. \cite{Ye2022} and Cheng et al.~\cite{Cheng2022} construct~a knowledge graph~for~the \textit{Library} and \textit{Runtime} layers for general Python programs, but fail to support lower layers in the DL stack.}